 Non-steroidal anti-inflammatory drugs (NSAIDs).

 NSAIDs group of pharmaceutical drugs, such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve), help diminish menstrual flow.
 These medications are also valuable due to their capability to alleviate menstrual cramps.

 Tranexamic acid (Lysteda) helps lessen the volume of blood loss during a period and should only be taken at the time of blood loss.

-In addition to giving birth control pills, oral contraceptives can help stabilize menstrual cycles in general (frequency, regularity, blood flow, etc.) and thus reduce the length and frequency of episodes of intense or extended menstrual bleeding.
+In addition to giving birth control pills, oral contraceptives can help stabilize menstrual cycles in general (frequency, regularity, blood flow, etc.) and thus reduce the length and frequency of intense or extended menstrual bleeding episodes.

 Hormonal IUD (Liletta, Mirena).

 These IUDs infuse in a woman’s bloodstream a type of progesterone known as levonorgestrel, which thins out the internal lining of the uterus and lowers menstrual flow and constricting.